History of Celtic F.C. (1994–present): Ange Postecoglou

 On 10 June 2021, Ange Postecoglou was announced as the new manager of Celtic.
 His first couple of months as manager was a period of upheaval, with 12 first-team players leaving during the summer transfer window while 10 new players were signed.
 Celtic lost three of their opening six league matches, but enjoyed high-scoring wins over Dundee and St Mirren.
-Improved from in October saw Postecoglou win the Manager of the Month award, with new signings Jota and Kyogo Furuhashi flourishing in the side.
+Improved form in October saw Postecoglou win the Manager of the Month award, with new signings Jota and Kyogo Furuhashi flourishing in the side.
 In December, Celtic won the first domestic trophy of the season, defeating Hibernian 2–1 in the League Cup Final.

 On 11 May 2022 in a 1–1 draw away at Dundee United, Postecoglou's Celtic reclaimed the Scottish Premiership to secure a League and League Cup double in the Australian's first season in Glasgow.